 Membership in California Campus Compact, now LEAD California, grew from 17 institutions in 1988 to over 45 institutions today.
 Membership dues are based on the full-time equivalent (FTE) undergraduate enrollment of the member institution.
 Please see our Membership Section for more information.

-Since the beginning, California Campus Compact has developed hundreds of programs and initiatives, research studies and publications, and has provided grant funding, training and technical assistance, and professional development to thousands of individuals on its member campuses.
+Since the beginning, LEAD California has developed hundreds of programs and initiatives, research studies and publications, and has provided grant funding, training and technical assistance, and professional development to thousands of individuals on its member campuses.

-In addition, California Campus Compact has published several research studies and resource publications, including The Engaged Faculty Institute Curriculum, a resource designed in collaboration with Campus Compact of the Mountain West and Community-Campus Partnerships for Health, focused on intensive faculty development specific to service-learning course design or re-design, including units focused on cultural competence, partnership development, sustainability and institutionalization of engagement, in addition to units on course design and assessment; and 25 Years of Educating Students to Change our World, a report which includes the inspirational remarks made by Goodwin Liu, Associate Justice of the California Supreme Court at our 25th Anniversary Celebration in November 2013 as well as essays by our member presidents highlighting vivid examples of how, because of their membership in California Campus Compact, are educating students to change our world.
+In addition, LEAD California has published several research studies and resource publications, including The Engaged Faculty Institute Curriculum, a resource designed in collaboration with Campus Compact of the Mountain West and Community-Campus Partnerships for Health, focused on intensive faculty development specific to service-learning course design or re-design, including units focused on cultural competence, partnership development, sustainability and institutionalization of engagement, in addition to units on course design and assessment; and 25 Years of Educating Students to Change our World, a report which includes the inspirational remarks made by Goodwin Liu, Associate Justice of the California Supreme Court at our 25th Anniversary Celebration in November 2013 as well as essays by our member presidents highlighting vivid examples of how, because of their membership in LEAD California, are educating students to change our world.

-California Campus Compact offers the Richard E. Cone Award for Emerging Leaders in Community Engagement, recognizing exemplary early-career individuals who are emerging leaders in the field of community engagement and whose work has had a positive impact on campus and in the community.
+LEAD California offers the Richard E. Cone Award for Emerging Leaders in Community Engagement, recognizing exemplary early-career individuals who are emerging leaders in the field of community engagement and whose work has had a positive impact on campus and in the community.

-Over the past 34 years, California Campus Compact has distributed millions of dollars in grants to member campuses, supporting new programming, training and professional development for hundreds of thousands of students, faculty members, administrators and community members who work toward expanding the common good throughout California.
+Over the past 34 years, LEAD California has distributed millions of dollars in grants to member campuses, supporting new programming, training and professional development for hundreds of thousands of students, faculty members, administrators and community members who work toward expanding the common good throughout California.